Meditation Courses

 Our modular meditation courses are aimed at adults and young people aged 16 and over, regardless of their prior knowledge, experience, or background.
 For children and younger adolescents, we offer specially designed courses and workshops.

-The meditation courses are divided into five modules that progressively teach deepening meditation techniques.
+The meditation courses are divided into five modules that gradually teach deepening meditation techniques.
 Basic Module 1 covers the fundamentals of focus-centered meditation, while Module 5 is geared towards the experience of silence and open awareness.
 The courses are suitable for both beginners and advanced practitioners.
 Modules 1 to 3 are offered in a hybrid format, so you can complete them both on-site and online via Zoom.